 - Bus – almost happened on this trip

-- Flying – not very cost-effective in this case
+- Flying – is not very cost-effective in this case

-Looking at how to get out to Nebraska with “grandma,” I could eliminate flying, not only because of her fear of flying, but it is the most expensive way to travel there.
-A few flights I found that took longer than ground travel when you including going through the TSA and other waiting times.
+Looking at how to get out to Nebraska with “grandma,” I could eliminate flying because of her fear of flying and because it is the most expensive way to travel there.
+I found a few flights that took longer than ground travel, including going through the TSA and other waiting times.
 She picked Amtrak because she is not keen on a bus, and we had companions coupons.

 Hiawatha– Sturtevant, WI to Chicago (Union Station), IL

-The trip from Sturtevant to the Windy City is 63 miles and about 63 minutes, isn’t that odd.
+The trip from Sturtevant to the Windy City is 63 miles and about 63 minutes; it isn’t that odd.

 This midwest regional train has fourteen daily trips with two trainsets.
 These trains have WI-fi but no food service.
 The Hiawatha is an unreserved coach class train (reserved around Thanksgiving) with six cars in length, one Quiet Car, and five others, and your ticket is valid for any seat on the train.

 California Zephyr– Chicago, IL to Omaha, NE (the train does go to Califonia)